insider tips for visiting yellowstone, grand prismatic spring

 Make reservations

-Because the park is hugely popular, you’ll want to make reservations for dining, camping or lodge accommodations, and even the activities you want to experience.
+Because the park is hugely popular, you’ll want to make reservations for dining, camping or lodge accommodations, and any special activities you want to experience.

 And make them as early as possible!
 Believe it or not, some things book up a year in advance.